-The aforementioned region of positive sensitivity of J{AC} to 850-hPa specific humidity during 0000 UTC 13-1200 UTC 14 August (72-108 h) (Figs. 4.10a-d) is located on the northwestern flank of the moisture corridor during this period and does not coincide with areas of relatively high values of 850-hPa specific humidity associated with the moisture corridor during this period.
-Therefore, the aforementioned region of positive sensitivity of J{AC} to 850-hPa specific humidity during 0000 UTC 13-1200 UTC 14 August (72-108 h) (Figs. 4.10a-d) suggests that a northwestward shift of the moisture corridor during this period is associated with a more accurate prediction of AC16, but does not suggest that an increase in the amount of moisture within the moisture corridor during this period is associated with a more accurate prediction of AC16.
+The aforementioned region of positive sensitivity of $J{AC}$ to 850-hPa specific humidity during 0000 UTC 13-1200 UTC 14 August (72-108 h) (Figs. 4.10a-d) is located on the northwestern flank of the moisture corridor during this period and does not coincide with areas of relatively high values of 850-hPa specific humidity associated with the moisture corridor during this period.
+Therefore, the aforementioned region of positive sensitivity of $J{AC}$ to 850-hPa specific humidity during 0000 UTC 13-1200 UTC 14 August (72-108 h) (Figs. 4.10a-d) suggests that a northwestward shift of the moisture corridor during this period is associated with a more accurate prediction of AC16, but does not suggest that an increase in the amount of moisture within the moisture corridor during this period is associated with a more accurate prediction of AC16.

-The aforementioned region of positive sensitivity of J{AC} to lower-tropospheric IMFC at 0000 UTC 13 August (72 h) (Fig. 4.11a) coincides with areas of relatively high values of latent heating associated with the region of latent heating over and near Novaya Zemlya at this time, suggesting that increasing the magnitude of latent heating at this time is associated with a more accurate prediction of AC16.
-However, the aforementioned region of positive sensitivity of J{AC} to lower-tropospheric IMFC during 1200 UTC 13-1200 UTC 14 August (84-108 h) (Figs. 4.11b-d) is located on the northwestern flank of the region of latent heating associated with the region of latent heating during this period.
-Therefore, the aforementioned region of positive sensitivity sensitivity of J{AC} to lower-tropospheric IMFC during 1200.
-Therefore, the aforementioned region of positive sensitivity of J{AC} to lower-tropospheric IMFC during 1200 UTC 13-1200 UTC 13-1200 UTC 14 August (84-108 h) (Figs. 4.11b-d) suggests that a northwestward shift in the region of latent heating during this period.
-Therefore, but does not suggest that an increase in the magnitude of latent heating during this period is associated with a more accurate prediction of AC16, but does not suggest that an increase in the magnitude of latent heating during this period is associated with a more accurate prediction of AC16, but does not suggest that an increase in the magnitude of latent heating during this period.
+The aforementioned region of positive sensitivity of $J{AC}$ to lower-tropospheric IMFC at 0000 UTC 13 August (72 h) (Fig. 4.11a) coincides with areas of relatively high values of latent heating associated with the region of latent heating over and near Novaya Zemlya at this time, suggesting that increasing the magnitude of latent heating at this time is associated with a more accurate prediction of AC16.
+However, the aforementioned region of positive sensitivity of $J{AC}$ to lower-tropospheric IMFC during 1200 UTC 13-1200 UTC 14 August (84-108 h) (Figs. 4.11b-d) is located on the northwestern flank of the region of latent heating during this period and does not coincide with areas of relatively high values of latent heating associated with the region of latent heating during this period.
+Therefore, the aforementioned region of positive sensitivity of $J{AC}$ to lower-tropospheric IMFC during 1200 UTC 13-1200 UTC 14 August (84-108 h) (Figs. 4.11b-d) suggests that a northwestward shift in the region of latent heating during this period is associated with a more accurate prediction of AC16, but does not suggest that an increase in the magnitude of latent heating during this period is associated with a more accurate prediction of AC16.

-prediction of AC16.
 It is speculated that the position of the moisture corridor and the position of the region of latent heating may matter more to the predictability of AC16 than the amount of moisture in the moisture corridor and the magnitude of latent heating.